 - Hazardous waste represented by Form Code W101 (very dilute aqueous waste containing more than 99% water). - In describing the waste, the facility stated: "A slip stream of water is sent to the local POTW to qualify refinery for WWTU exemption.
-The rest is decharacterized and disposed as nonhazardous waste in Class I disposal well at the site."
-25 - Management of the waste using Management Method Code H135 (discharge to sewer/POTW or NPDES with prior management) and Management Method Code H134 (deepwell or underground injection).
+The rest is decharacterized and disposed as non-hazardous waste in Class I disposal well at the site."25

-25 There are five classes of underground injection control (UIC) wells: industrial and municipal waste disposal wells (Class I), oil and gas related wells (Class II), mining wells (Class III), shallow hazardous and radioactive injection wells
+25 There are five classes of underground injection control (UIC) wells: industrial and municipal waste disposal wells (Class I), oil and gas related wells (Class II), mining wells (Class III), shallow hazardous and radioactive injection wells (Class IV), and shallow non-hazardous injection wells (Class V).
+Federal regulations applicable to UIC wells may be found at 40 CFR Parts 144-148.